 Tourism creates opportunities, but also challenges.

-We provide innovative solutions to help businesses, destinations and communities understand and plan for a sustainable tourism future.
+Griffith Institute for Tourism provides innovative solutions to help businesses, destinations and communities understand and plan for a sustainable tourism future.

 Tourism, perhaps more than any other sector, has the opportunity to enable communities to meet sustainable development goals.
 Our aim is to map our research against the UN Sustainable Development Goals as we work towards a sustainable tourism future for all generations, nationalities and cultures.